 What contributes to Vitamin D deficiency?

 Additionally, many factors influence the body’s ability to make and absorb vitamin D. These factors include: where you live, the season, how much time you spend outdoors without sunscreen, skin pigmentation, age, obesity, pollution, and having healthy intestines with optimal absorption capacity.
-These factors come in to play because Vitamin D is actually a hormone and needs sunlight to turn on manufacturing by the body.
+These factors come in to play because Vitamin D is actually a hormone and needs sunlight, in order for the body to manufacture it properly.

 - Uses sunscreen